christopherhbianchi/SDConnect/README.md

 * AWS - for hosting our application using a Tomcat container

-Team 1: Bianchi, Pentermann, McKenna, Ryzek
+Team 1: C. Bianchi, M. Pentermann, J. McKenna, S. Ryzek